SharkMachine/provides/README.md

 # Let's remove unnecessary clutter by providing it with a skeleton package

 This package only provides common polyfills with the assumption that the extensions are installed.
-This prevents unneeded polyfills to be installed when they are not needed.
+This prevents unneeded polyfills from being installed when they are not needed.

 The following polyfills are provided: